 Your child may need treadmill stress testing to measure their heart’s response to stress or exercise.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of expert cardiologists monitors your child’s heart activity when they perform activity on a treadmill for evaluation.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of expert cardiologists monitors your child’s heart activity when they perform activity on a treadmill for evaluation.
 To find out more about this helpful screening test, call one of the locations or book a consultation online.

 Your child is hooked up via electrodes to an electrocardiogram (ECG) machine while they exercise on a treadmill.
 Your child will have their blood pressure monitored during the test and may have a pulse oximeter attached to measure the oxygen in their blood.